 Since $t$ grows polynomially if either~$n$ or $d$ increases while the other is fixed.
 We deduce the complexity of this criterion is polynomially bounded for $n$ and $d$.
 The diagonalization process comprises an iterative process, including the compute center, compute idempotent, and diagonalize form steps, and terminates with at most $n-1$ steps.
 Consequently, its complexity is

 Since we cannot give an accurate bound for solving quadratic system $N$, its complexity may not be polynomially bounded.
 However, its computation is performed efficiently in the numerical experiments and it is shown that $O(\rho)$ is below quadratic for $n \le 7$.

-We compared our technique with other criteria and diagonalization techniques in terms of their computational costs.
-Many of them lack detailed complexity analysis and rely on methods like the polynomial factorization and tensor power method, which require randomized polynomial time.
-Some other techniques like Koiran~\cite{koiran2021derandomization} and Koiran and Saha~\cite{koiran2023absolute} may fail with a small probability.
-In contrast, Huang et al.'s diagonalization only requires solving sparse linear and quadratic systems and it works for $f$ with arbitrary $n$ and $d$.
+We compared our technique with other criteria and diagonalization techniques regarding their computational costs.
+Many of them lack detailed complexity analysis and rely on methods such as the polynomial factorization and tensor power method, which require randomized polynomial time.
+Some other techniques like~\cite{kayal2011efficient,koiran2021derandomization,koiran2023absolute} may fail with a small probability.
+In contrast, the center-based diagonalization technique only requires solving sparse linear and quadratic systems and is applicable for $f$ with arbitrary $n$ and $d$.